 The link below directs you to our routes listed on the RidewithGPS website.
 They can be downloaded in a variety of formats - the most popular one being gpx format which is supported by most bike GPS systems.
 Some of the routes are complete with turn by turn directions.

 We are implementing categories to help members understand what to expect on a ride.

 Long Rides: (Currently 8:30/9:00) Quicker rides (avg 17+ mph) or rides which may include some challenging climbs.

-Medium Rides: (Currently 9:00am) A slower average speed (14-16mph) but may cover the same route as an 'A' ride, some of the more challenging climbs are usually avoided.
+Medium Rides: (Currently 9:00/9.30) A slower average speed (14-16mph) but may cover the same route as a 'Long' ride, some of the more challenging climbs are usually avoided.

-Short Rides: (Currently 9:00am) Shorter slower rides (12-15 max mph) for beginners or riders looking to get back on a bike after some time out or those wanting a more casual Sunday morning, sometimes supported by experienced members.
+Short Rides: (Currently 9:30am) Shorter slower rides (12-15 max mph) for beginners, riders looking to get back on a bike after some time out or those wanting a more casual Sunday morning, sometimes supported by experienced members.

 The rides are publicised on our Facebook pages in the form of event invitations and advise which category each ride is aimed at.